VEDANT SHARMA

 This required custom curvature adaptations and distortion control.
 The typography was tuned for physical application, not just digital composition.

 The Apex logotype was developed through focused sketching, digital iterations and surface print trials.
-It established a clear performance tier within the lineup — integrated across surfaces, yet distinctly elevated within the portfolio.
+It defined performance as a visual tier within the Ather lineup.

 A Family Kind of Performance